Royal Brecknockshire Militia: American War of Independence

-In Sumer 1781 and spring 1782 the Brecknockshires were at Coxheath Camp near Maidstone in Kent.
+In Summer 1781 and spring 1782 the Brecknockshires were at Coxheath Camp near Maidstone in Kent.
 This was the army's largest training camp, where the militia were exercised as part of a division alongside regular troops while providing a reserve in case of French invasion of South East England.
 In 1781 it was with the Monmouthshire and other regiments under the command of Lt-Gen Gage, and in 1782 it was part of a brigade including the Merionethshire and Pembrokeshire Militia regiments and Sir John Leicester's Dragoons, all commanded by Lt-Col Colby of the Pembrokes.
 By the end of the year a peace treaty had been agreed and the war was coming to an end, so warrants to disembody the militia were issued on 28 February 1783.

 From 1784 to 1792 the militia ballot was used to keep up militia numbers and the regiments were assembled for their 28 days' annual peacetime training, but to save money only two-thirds of the men were actually mustered each year.